CERTIFIED INFORMATION SECURITY MANAGER (CISM)

 Price: $2,645 for MISAC Members; $2,795 for Partners; $2,945 for Non-Members

-While information has become more easily accessible and readily available, the associated risks and security threats have not only increased in number, but also complexity.
-As a result, the importance of ensuring that an enterprise’s information is protected has also increased.
-It is now more important than ever for executives to ensure that their IT security managers have the expertise needed to reduce risk and protect the enterprise.
+While information has become easily and readily available, its associated risks and security threats have increased in both number and complexity.
+Protecting an agency’s information has become all the more important.
+It is now vital that executives ensure their IT security managers are equipped to reduce risk and protect their agencies.

-Designed specifically for information security professionals who are preparing to sit for the CISM exam, the CISM Exam Prep Bootcamp focuses on the four content areas of the Certified Information Security Manager (CISM) job practice:
+Designed specifically for information security professionals who are preparing to sit for the CISM exam, MuniTech Academy’s CISM Exam Prep Boot Camp focuses on the four content areas of the Certified Information Security Manager (CISM) job practice:

 Sample exam items will be used throughout the course to reinforce content and familiarize attendees with the CISM exam question format.